MankyDanky/auto-test/README.md

 ### Available Actions

-UWAutoTest supports the following action types for building comprehensive test cases:
+AutoTest supports the following action types for building comprehensive test cases:

 #### **Navigate**
 - **Purpose**: Navigate to a URL (can be absolute or relative to the base URL)